Amanda Holden

-Amanda Louise Holden (born 16 February 1971) is an English media personality, actress, and singer.
-Since 2007, she has been a judge on the television talent show competition Britain's Got Talent on ITV.
-She also co-hosts the Heart Breakfast radio show with Jamie Theakston on weekday mornings.
+Amanda Louise Holden (born 16 February 1971) is an English media personality, actress and singer.
+Since 2007, she has been a judge on the television talent competition show Britain's Got Talent on ITV.
+She has also co-hosted the national Heart Breakfast radio show with Jamie Theakston on weekday mornings since 2019.

-Holden played the title role in the musical stage show Thoroughly Modern Millie in 2004, for which she was nominated for a Laurence Olivier Award.
+Holden grew up in Bishop's Waltham and took an interest in acting and musical theatre while at school.
+She played the title role in the musical stage show Thoroughly Modern Millie in 2004, for which she was nominated for a Laurence Olivier Award.
 Her acting credits on television include The Grimleys (1998–2001), Kiss Me Kate (1999–2001), Cutting It (2002–2004), Wild at Heart (2006–2008), and Big Top (2009).
-Holden has also presented various television shows for ITV, including The Sun Military Awards (2009–2014), Superstar (2012), This Morning (2014–2015, 2017), Text Santa (2015), and Give a Pet a Home (2015).
+Holden has also presented various television shows for ITV, including The Sun Military Awards (2009–2014), Superstar (2012), This Morning (2014–2015, 2017), Text Santa (2015), and Give a Pet a Home (2015), as well as BBC One's The Inner Circle (2025).

-In 2013, Holden released her autobiography book, No Holding Back, which became a Sunday Times bestseller.
+In 2013, Holden released her autobiography, No Holding Back, which became a Sunday Times bestseller.
 In 2020, she released her debut studio album, Songs from My Heart, which reached the top 5 on the UK Albums Chart.

 Early life

-Holden was born in Portsmouth, Hampshire and spent much of her childhood in Bishop's Waltham, and aged nine she joined Bishop's Waltham Little Theatre Company.
+Holden was born in Portsmouth, Hampshire, and lived in Bishop's Waltham until the age of four and moved to nearby Waltham Chase, and aged nine she joined Bishop's Waltham Little Theatre Company.
+She has a younger sister, Deborah Lucy 'Debbie', born in 1972.

 She attended the secondary community school Swanmore College.
 At age 16, she relocated to Bournemouth, before moving to South London to attend Mountview Academy of Theatre Arts.